TaylanUB/scheme-srfis/README.md

 to "bytevector" in a body of code will get most of the job done.

-- `endianness`: Given a library system that makes imported bindings immutable, macros such as this one (which simulate enums) are both redundant, and harmful, because they either have to match their input unhygienically, or will be prone to accidental shadowing of the simple identifiers they expect as input.
+- `endianness`: Given a library system that makes imported bindings immutable, macros such as this one are both redundant, and harmful at the absence of unhygienic macro input matching because they will be prone to accidental shadowing of the expected input identifier.
   Therefore, this macro is *not* provided, and instead the three bindings `endianness-big`, `endianness-little`, and `endianness-native` exported.

 - `endianness-native`: So far this is just set to big; you may set the `native-endianness` parameter from the `(srfi aux)` module to